SAP-samples/teched2022-DT261/exercises/ex0/README.md

 ## Create your Subaccount and assign entitlements for SAP Intelligent Returns Management (IRM)

 > **Note**
-> During your TechEd Hands-On, you will be provided with a Subaccount with pre-assigned entitlements.
+> During your SAP TechEd Hands-On Lab, you will be provided with a Subaccount with pre-assigned entitlements.
 You can skip this section.

 In order to enable SAP IRM, you need to create a Subaccount in one of the supported regions and assign IRM entitlements to it.